and Transmission Lines

 UNIX or linux program, but ports to many other OSs have

-two useful Windows software programs for microwave and RF modeling.
+Presents two useful Windows software programs for microwave and

-Windows FDTD 1.10 Software is Finite Difference Time Domain software by
+RF modeling.
+Windows FDTD 1.10 Software is Finite Difference Time Domain

-F. Kung for printed circuit board (PCB) modeling.
-"This software
+software by F. Kung for printed circuit board (PCB) modeling.

-can model propagation of electromagnetic wave in a three-dimensional PCB
+"This software can model propagation of electromagnetic wave in a

-structure, with lump components such as resistors, capacitors,
+three-dimensional PCB structure, with lump components such as resistors,

-and pulse voltage sources model are also included.
-The software
+Sinusoidal and pulse voltage sources model are also included.
+The

-runs on Windows platform (Win95 and above), and requires minimum 64
+software runs on Windows platform (Win95 and above), and requires

-MByte RAM.
-Included with this version are utilities to view the
+minimum 64 MByte RAM.
+Included with this version are utilities to

-output data and to draw the model."
-(FDTD) Windows Smith Chart/Impedance
+view the output data and to draw the model."
+(FDTD) Windows Smith

-Matching Tool (1.15) is a simple and intuitive tool for viewing an
+Chart/Impedance Matching Tool (1.15) is a simple and intuitive tool for

-impedance value in Smith chart.
-"The latest version also allows
+viewing an impedance value in Smith chart.
+"The latest version

-the user to perform L, T, Pi and single stub transmission line network
+also allows the user to perform L, T, Pi and single stub transmission

-tool, which can be used to teach engineers and students on transmission
+a versatile tool, which can be used to teach engineers and students on

 Fast Field Solvers